ireland/ireland/README.md

-This account manages a collection of projects focused on the overlap of Ireland and technology.
+This account (Ireland /ᚔᚏᚓᚂᚐᚅᚇ) manages a collection of projects focused on the overlap of Ireland and technology.
 It is a personal iniative without any specific manifesto other than to surface aspects that I personally find interesting and potentially useful to others.

 ### Projects hosted here:
 * [Eircode](https://github.com/ireland/eircode) - notes and reference data related to the Irish postcode system.